titivuk/programming/leetcode/data-structures-and-algorithms/binary-search/README.md

      - If `arr[mid] = x`, then the element has been found, return
      - If `arr[mid] > x`, then halve the search space by doing `right = mid - 1`
      - If `arr[mid] < x`, then halve the search space by doing `left = mid + 1`
-3. If you get to this opoint without `arr[mid] = x`, then search was unsuccessful.
+3. If you get to this point without `arr[mid] = x`, then search was unsuccessful.
 The `left` pointer will be at the index where `x` would need to be inserted to maintain `arr` being sorted

 ## On Solution Spaces